Delivering data to ksqlDB

 Review the format of the data coming from Managed Service for Apache Kafka®

-The processing of the Managed Service for Apache Kafka® data stream depends on the Apache Kafka® message view format.
+The Managed Service for Apache Kafka® data stream processing depends on the Apache Kafka® message view format.

-In the example, geodata is written to the locations Apache Kafka® topic in JSON format:
+In our example, geodata is written to the locations Apache Kafka® topic in JSON format:

 profileId: IDlatitude: Latitudelongitude: Longitude

 This data will be transmitted as Apache Kafka® messages.
-Each message will contain a JSON object as a string in the following format:
+Each message will contain a string containing a serialized JSON object with the following structure:

 {"profileId": "c2309eec", "latitude": 37.7877, "longitude": -122.4205}

-ksqlDB stores the values of the corresponding parameters from Apache Kafka® messages in a three-column table.
+ksqlDB stores the values of the relevant parameters from Apache Kafka® messages in a three-column table.

 Next, we are going to configure the fields of a ksqlDB data stream table.

-Create a table in ksqlDB to capture the data stream from the Apache Kafka® topic
+Create a table in ksqlDB to write a data stream from the Apache Kafka® topic

 -